HypeCheck

 What the Science Says

-Beta-glucans are naturally occurring fibers found in oats, barley, yeast, and mushrooms.
-They interact with immune receptors in the gut to help train and modulate the immune system, and several clinical trials show they can reduce the frequency and duration of respiratory tract infections, particularly in children.
-Some research also suggests yeast-derived beta-glucans may enhance antibody responses to vaccines like influenza and COVID-19, though these findings are preliminary.
+Beta-glucans are naturally occurring fibers found in yeast, mushrooms, and grains.
+They work by activating immune cells, helping the body recognize and respond to pathogens more effectively — a process sometimes called 'trained immunity.'
+Clinical trials show they can reduce the frequency and duration of respiratory tract infections in children, and preliminary evidence suggests they may enhance antibody responses to vaccines like influenza and COVID-19.

 What It Doesn't Do